TobiasPSP/doneland_sources/Components/Power/Power Supplies/USB/USB Triggers/README.md

 ## Suitable USB Protocols

-Your USB power source defines the USB protocols it can support.
-Today, a wide variety of protocols exist, and many chargers and powerbanks support multiple of these:
+It is important to understand that triggering can only use the protocols and voltage levels that the power source exposes.
+Today, a wide variety of protocols exist, and chargers and powerbanks often support multiple of these:

 | Standard / Protocol            | Supported Voltages (V)      | Max Current (A) | Max Power (W) | Protocol Features / Notes                                         | E-marker Cables Required         |
 |-------------------------------|-----------------------------|-----------------|---------------|-------------------------------------------------------------------|--------------------------|